JayKrishnareddy/CQRS_MediatrPattern_API/README.md

 ## CQRS With MediatR In .NET 5

 ### Topics Covered?
-- What is CQRS
+- Brief about CQRS?
-- What is MediatR
+- What is MediatR?
-- Implementation in .Net 5
+- Implementation in .Net 5 (API)
 - Testing the Solution with Swagger